sakrist/emsdk_swift/swift_package/README.md

 Recommended to use VS Code

+This is odd example.
+Using results of Emsdk build.

 make sure ../.vscode/settings.json pointing to right wasm toolchain

 check that your swift is from toolchain via